TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

    Description
          This is used to define optional language specific values.

-         If the global language key set by the ->config property .language is found in this array, then this value is used instead of the default input value to stdWrap.
+         If the global language key set by the :ref:`->config <config>` property .language is found in this array, then this value is used instead of the default input value to stdWrap.